whym/RevDiffSearch/README.rst

 Query format
 =====================
-(to be expanded)

 Following fields can be searched over.
 When multiple fields are specified, the searcher will retrieve revisions containing all fields as specified.

 * rev_id
 * page_id